The Voice (American TV series) season 7: Week 5: Semifinals & Wildcard Round (Dec. 8 & 9)

 The Top 5 performed on Monday, December 8, 2014, with the results following on Tuesday, December 9, 2014.
 This week, each artist will sing two songs; one chosen by their coach, and another selected in tribute to their supporters.
 The Wildcard Round was held on Tuesday, and nine previously eliminated singers from the season's top 12 were given the opportunity to perform once again, with one contestant awarded a fourth spot in the finale.
 With the special Tuesday round, the voting window for all methods was shortened to six hours to accommodate announcement of the result during the December 10 Today show; additionally, as with the finale, iTunes bonus multipliers do not apply to the Wildcard voting.

-Craig Wayne Boyd, Matt McAndrew, Chris Jamison and Taylor John Williams received the iTunes bonus multiplier with their studio recordings of "The Old Rugged Cross", "Make It Rain", "When I Was Your Man", "Sugar" and "Blank Space" charting at #2, #5, #6 #8 and #9 on the iTunes Top 200 singles chart at the close of the voting window, respectively.
+Craig Wayne Boyd, Matt McAndrew, Chris Jamison and Taylor John Williams received the iTunes bonus multiplier with their studio recordings of "The Old Rugged Cross", "Make It Rain", "When I Was Your Man" and "Sugar" charting at #2, #5, #6 and #10 on the iTunes Top 200 singles chart at the close of the voting window, respectively.

 With the elimination of Taylor John Williams, Stefani no longer has any remaining artists on her team.
 This is the first time a single coach (Levine) has advanced three performers to the final stage of the competition, and this was also the first season with an all-male finale.

 Wayne Boyd, McAndrew, and Jamison also recorded songs in the event that they were eliminated that night, which were respectively "Anymore" (Boyd), "Imagine" (McAndrew), and "I'll Be" (Jamison).

 Week 6: Finale (Dec.
 15 & 16)

 The Top 4 will perform on Monday, December 15, 2014, with the final results following on Tuesday, December 16, 2014.
 This week, the final four performed an original song, a duet with the coach, and a solo song.
 As with previous seasons, there was no iTunes bonus multiplier applied to songs performed in the finale episodes; all iTunes votes received for the five weeks leading to the finale will be cumulatively added to online, phone and app finale votes for each finalist.

 iTunes multiplier bonuses were awarded to McAndrew (#1 & #10), Wayne Boyd (#2), Jamison (#3 & #5) and Damien (#8).

+With Boyd's victory, he is the second stolen artist to win an entire season, with Josh Kaufman being the first.
+He also has the distinction of being the only artist who have been stolen twice to win an entire season.